Ckonsa/TestAssignment_2023/README.md

 ## Development tasks

 * Using backend api endpoint /getBooks, implement table of books view
 * Using backend api endpoint /getCheckouts, also implement the checkouts view.
-Suppport paging and sorting for both views
+Support paging and sorting for both views
 * Implement individual book and checkout view, support basic CRUD operations, implement checking out and returning books
 * Implement searching for books using freetext criteria
 * Implement filtering for books by status